Aashmeet/ServerlessData_Analytics/README.md

 11. In Create a schedule for this crawler, pick frequency as **Run on demand** and click on **Next**.

-12. For Configure the crawler's output, Click **Add Database** and enter **nycitytaxianalysis-reinv17-parquet** as the database name and click **create**.
+12. For Configure the crawler's output, Click **Add Database** and enter **nycitytaxianalysis-username-parquet** as the database name and click **create**.
 For Prefix added to tables, you can enter a prefix **parq_** and click **Next**.

 13. Review the Crawler Info and click **Finish**.
 Click on **Run it Now?**.

-14. Click on **Tables** on the left, and for database nycitytaxianalysis-reinv17-parquet you should see the table parq_target.
+14. Click on **Tables** on the left, and for database nycitytaxianalysis-username-parquet you should see the table parq_target.
 Click on the table name and you will see the MetaData for this converted table.

 15. Open the [AWS Management console for Amazon Athena](https://us-west-2.console.aws.amazon.com/athena/home?force&region=us-west-2).

     > Ensure you are in the **US West (Oregon)** region.

-16. Under Database, you should see the database **nycitytaxianalysis-reinv17-parquet** which was just created.
+16. Under Database, you should see the database **nycitytaxianalysis-username-parquet** which was just created.
 Select this database and you should see under Tables **parq_target**.

 17. In the query editor on the right, type